 Tim studied with James Krenov at the College of the Redwoods and then took off in his own direction that explores patterns and textures using a combination of marquetry, carving, embossing, and parquetry.

 Notes about our Meetings

+Our times have changed this year.
 RWS typically holds eight meetings a year between September and May.
-We meet in the St. John Fisher College campus (details below).
-The general meeting begins at 7:45 PM and typically involves a series of announcements, updates and a raffle.
-A presentation by our visiting national speaker begins at 8:00 PM and usually lasts about an hour.
+Normally, we meet in the St. John Fisher College campus (details below); however, for the time being, all of our meetings will be online.
+The general meeting begins at 6:45 PM and typically involves a series of announcements, updates and a raffle.
+A presentation by our visiting national speaker begins at 7:00 PM and usually lasts about an hour.

 Non-members are welcome to attend monthly meetings free of charge.

-National speakers typically facilitate a workshop the next day.
-These workshops are typically 6 hours in length, with an hour for lunch.
+Most national speakers typically facilitate a workshop the next day.
+These workshops are typically 2-3 hours in length and will normally start at 9:00am.
 New members receive a free membership when they register for their first workshop.
 More information about our workshops is available here.